heyJonBray/PinDAO/README.md

 ## Smart Contract Design

-Below is an outline of proposed smart contract design for PinDAO.
+Below is an outline of proposed smart contract design for Pin.sol.
 This code is not tested and should not be used in a production environment.

 ### Node Registration & Queue Management